 How to improve your presentation skills?

 I asked my readers to answer two questions in free form:

-- Bring out three main things that characterise a good public speaker
+- Bring out three main things that characterize a good public speaker

-- Bring out three common mistakes usually made during presentation
+- Bring out three common mistakes usually made during the presentation

 Ca. 490 people answered and brought up a lot of interesting food for thought.
 First, I divided the replies into six categories, then, I grouped similar replies and added to this blog post with my own comments.

 #1: Choice of topic